 If you want to hire someone who has a decade of experience in the field and has worked with hundreds of professional writers, consider hiring me.

-If you have any questions about developmental editing services, please leave them in the comments and I’ll answer them.
+If you have any questions about editing services, please leave them in the comments and I’ll answer them.

 Also, if you have any broader questions about book editing, please ask.